 “You said you wanted a logo.
 Now you’re asking for a text treatment?
 My logo is gorgeous and your feedback honestly makes no sense.
 I think you should look at it again.”

 Instead, keep it about the work instead.
 Try something like:

 “In looking at the scope, my notes show that we discussed having a visual logo so that your customers could quickly see the icon and associate it with your company.
 A text treatment of your company name would not achieve that.
 Have your goals or customer needs changed?”

 If a client is struggling to provide productive, constructive criticism on a design you’ve presented, don’t just shut down and throw your hands up.
 It’s okay to take the reins and drive the conversation forward.
-Remember, a lot of clients don’t know the correct terms to use when talking about design or marketing strategies, so they tend to freeze up a bit when trying to describe how they feel.
+Remember, a lot of clients don’t know the correct terms to use when talking about design or marketing strategies, so they tend to freeze up a bit when trying to describe how they feel, especially if those feelings are negative.
 Steer them in the right direction with a solid rationale and guided questions.
 Try asking something like:

 “Let’s start with the color.
 I chose green because you are an environmentally conscious company.
 How do you feel about that?”

 If you find out that the color is what they are taking issue with, continue the conversation with some fact-finding questions, such as:

 “Is there another color you prefer, perhaps one that is commonly used in your industry?”

 All in all, the major thing to keep in mind is to not take feedback on your designs personally.
 Treat it as a mystery that you’re hired to solve and always be graceful and helpful when sticking up for your work.